-Title I. Financial Stability
+Title I. Financial stability

 Title I, which became generally effective upon enactment of the Act, creates a Financial Stability Oversight Council (FSOC) to address systemic risk in the financial system and an Office of Financial Research (OFR) to support the FSOC in carrying out its duties.
-Title I sets forth the following required and permissive rulemakings, which, unless specified otherwise, either have no specific timeframe or must be issued within 18 months of the Transfer Date:
+Title I sets forth the following required and permissive rulemakings, which, unless specified otherwise, either have no specific timeframe or must be issued within 18 months of the Transfer Date.
+This date has been set for July 21, 2011.